Cymothoa elegans

 Cymothoa elegans is a species of parasitic isopod in the genus Cymothoa.
 It has rarely been recorded, with all records coming from the north coast of Java.
 Like other Cymothoa species, C. elegans is a fish ectoparasite.

 Description

 C. elegans exoskeleton is calcareous and chitinous.
 It consists of overlapping tergites that provide protection and flexibility.
 The body is dorso-ventrally flattened, or flattened in the vertical axis (top to bottom), which is common for marine isopods.
 They have jointed limbs with non-specialized legs (none modified for purposes other than movement).

 Distribution

 This species has been recorded off the north coast of Java, Indonesia; in the Java Sea.
-More broadly, parasitic isopods are more commonly found in tropical and subtropical locations.

 Biology

 C. elegans is an ectoparasite, living outside their host's tissues.
 It often attacks the mouth of fish, the lip, inside the mouth cavity, or the gills.
 These isopods may spend their entire life on one host.

 Because these parasites are blood-sucking, they move their food into their esophagus, which is then passed to the stomach (Ruppert).
 They have adapted mouthparts ideal for clinging and sucking for holding on to their hosts.